tomchristie/webdriverplus/docs/traversing.rst

 Traversing
 ==========

-WebDriverPlus supports a large set of JQuery style DOM traversal methods.
+WebDriver Plus supports a large set of JQuery style DOM traversal methods.
 These help you to you easily target the parts of the web page you're interested in.